espressif/esp-idf/examples/storage/sd_card/README.md

 GPIO2 pin is used as a bootstrapping pin, and should be low to enter UART download mode.
 One way to do this is to connect GPIO0 and GPIO2 using a jumper, and then the auto-reset circuit on most development boards will pull GPIO2 low along with GPIO0, when entering download mode.

+- Some boards have pulldown and/or LED on GPIO2.
+LED is usually ok, but pulldown will interfere with D0 signals and must be removed.
+Check the schematic of your development board for anything connected to GPIO2.

 ### Note about GPIO12

 GPIO12 is used as a bootstrapping pin to select output voltage of an internal regulator which powers the flash chip (VDD_SDIO).
 This pin has an internal pulldown so if left unconnected it will read low at reset (selecting default 3.3V operation).
 When adding a pullup to this pin for SD card operation, consider the following: